nextleap-project/muacryptcc/README.rst

 MuacryptCC provides consistency checks for keys observed in Autocrypt gossip to support privacy-preserving decentralized key distribution.
+The underlying concept is descript in
+`Key consistency with ClaimChains <https://countermitm.readthedocs.io/en/latest/claimchains.html>`_.

 It's build on top of `ClaimChain <https://claimchain.github.io/>`_.
 These hash chains store claims about public keys